Traveling and Moving

 • (3) If you do not have a copy of your Notice to Appear, you can write: “I do not understand the allegations in my Notice to Appear because I do not have a copy of this document and I do not have an attorney.”
 Some judges will still grant a Motion to Change Venue in this situation.
 If the judge denies your Motion to Change Venue, you can try to get a copy of your Notice to Appear and submit again.

 • To fill out the Proof of Service, which is on the last page, you will need the government attorney’s address.
-You can use this table to look up the address for that government attorney (OPLA) for your immigration court.
-The Proof of Service is a document that shows the immigration judge that you sent a copy of your documents to the government attorney.
+The Proof of Service shows that you provided a copy to the government attorney.
+You can find the address of the government attorney (OPLA) for your immigration court on this webpage.
+Choose your state, choose “Office of the Principal Legal Advisor”, and press “Apply” to narrow the search.

 • Form EOIR-33.
 You need to complete a separate form for yourself and each person included in your case.